 The construction of the South Coast Phase 2b pipelines will alleviate the pressure on the Umzinto and the Mtwalume water treatment plants and supply system by supplying potable water directly to communities within the Umdoni Municipality.
-Assuming 200 $\ell$ /person/day, the estimated number of beneficiaries from the anticipated capacity of 37.5 M $\ell$ /day may be 187 500 people.
+Assuming 200 l /person/day, the estimated number of beneficiaries from the anticipated capacity of 37.5 M l /day may be 187 500 people.

 The detailed design of this project was completed in September 2016.
 The construction period is estimated at 52 weeks.
 Pipe was supplied to site in May 2018.
 The construction tender was awarded during October 2020 and the project commenced in November 2020.
-However, site establishment has not yet been achieved due to various unresolved issues with Interested and Affected Parties.
+However, due to a multitude of unresolved issues with Interested and Affected Parties this project has experienced frequent delays; which are beyond Umgeni Water's control.
+The start/stop nature of the construction activities significantly affects progress and cost.
+Currently the project is estimated at 35-40 percent complete.
+Hopefully the construction will be concluded during 2022.